 Tips for Residents - Outdoors

 - Look for WaterSense labeled weather-based irrigation controllers – a “smart” technology that applies water only when plants need it – as part of the solution.
-WaterSense labeled weather-based irrigation controllers, which act like a thermostat for a sprinkler system by telling it when to turn on and off, use local weather and landscape data to tailor watering schedules to actual conditions on the site.
-Instead of irrigating using a clock timer and a preset schedule, WaterSense labeled controllers allow watering schedules to better match plants' water needs.
-With proper installation, programming, and system maintenance, homeowners and businesses can replace standard clock timers with independently certified WaterSense labeled controllers, and waste less water, time and money.
+WaterSense labeled weather-based irrigation controllers, which act like a thermostat for a sprinkler system by telling it when to turn on and off, use local weather and landscape data to tailor watering schedules to actual conditions on-site.
+Instead of irrigating using a clock timer and a preset schedule, WaterSense labeled controllers allow watering schedules to match plants' water needs better.
+With proper installation, programming, and system maintenance, homeowners and businesses can replace standard clock timers with independently certified WaterSense labeled controllers and waste less water, time, and money.

 - Grass doesn’t always need water just because it’s hot out.
 Step on the lawn, and if the grass springs back, then it doesn’t need water.
-An inexpensive soil moisture sensor can also show the amount of moisture at the plant’s roots and discourage overwatering.
+An inexpensive soil moisture sensor can also identify moisture at the plant’s roots and discourage overwatering.